INVENTORY Setup Best Practices

 Buildings

-INVENTORY Buildings are physical structures set up under Sites that represent real, physical Buildings, even if only one Unit or Bed in the Building applies to the inventory.
-Sites can have one Building, multiple Buildings, or -- in the case of Standalone Units -- no Buildings.
+INVENTORY Buildings are physical structures set up under Sites that represent actual, physical Buildings, even if only one Unit or Bed in the Building applies to the inventory.
+Sites can have one Building, multiple Buildings, or, in the case of Standalone Units, no Buildings.

 Buildings may be located at the same address as the Site or have a unique address.